-\ GD = General Development; RD = Recreational Development; NE = Natural Environment; FOR = Forested; TRIB = Tributary.
+GD = General Development; RD = Recreational Development; NE = Natural Environment; FOR = Forested; TRIB = Tributary.

-- E. Special provisions.
-The following regulations and standards shall apply for specific circumstances within shorelands. - 1.
-Residential subdivisions.
+E. Special provisions.
+The following regulations and standards shall apply for specific circumstances within shorelands.

+1. Residential subdivisions.

-Residential subdivisions with dwelling unit densities exceeding those allowed specified in section 10.071 can only be allowed if designed and approved as a residential planned unit development under the terms of this ordinance.
-Only land above the ordinary high water level of public waters can be used to meet lot area standards, and lot width standards must be met at both the ordinary high water level and at the building line.
+Only land above the ordinary high-water level of public waters can be used to meet lot area standards, and lot width standards must be met at both the ordinary high-water level and at the building line.

-Controlled accesses.
+2. Controlled accesses.

-Lots intended as controlled accesses to public waters or as recreation areas for use by owners of non-riparian lots within subdivisions are permissible and must meet or exceed the following standards:
+Lots intended as controlled accesses to public waters or as recreation areas for use by owners of nonriparian lots within subdivisions are permissible and must meet or exceed the following standards: